 For additional information regarding the definitions found in the Iowa well rules, please see the Private Well Program definitions document.

-The goal of the Well Contractor Certification program is to ensure the groundwater professionals you hire to work on your private water system meet minimum levels of experience and knowledge.
-This experience and knowledge requirement helps assure that the individual understands what protections are required by rule and how their work can help protect your water system installation and the water used by you and your neighbors.
+The goal of the Well Contractor Certification program is to ensure the groundwater professionals you hire meet minimum levels of work experience and knowledge.
+This experience and knowledge requirement helps assure that the individual performing the work understands what protections are required by rule and how their work can help protect the water systems used by the well owner and neighbors.

 Iowa DNR Certified Well Contractors are individuals who meet minimum work experience requirements in area(s) of certification, successfully passed state examinations demonstrating their knowledge for state rules and well services, and obtain continuing education to further their knowledge and skills.
-Certified Well Contractors are required to follow all well regulations and contractor obligations as outlined in Iowa Administrative Code 567 Chapters 38, 39, 49 and 82.
-Well contractor certification is renewable for two year periods if all eligibility requirements are met.
+Certified Well Contractors are required to follow all well regulations and contractor obligations as outlined in 38, 39, 49 and 82.
+Well contractor certification is renewable for two year periods as long as the individual meets all eligibility requirements.

 The type of well certification required by a well contractor vary according to the work being performed.
 There are currently three levels of Certified Well Contractors in Iowa.
 They are: